CycloneDX/guides/ML-BOM/en/0x92-Appendix-EU-AI-Act-mappings.md

 # Appendix A: ML-BOM mappings to the European Union's Artificial Intelligence Act (EU AI Act)

-This appendix provides a mapping between the [EU AI Act's]() prose requirements and how they are shown to be fulfilled using CycloneDX ML-BOM as documented in specific sections of this guide.
+This appendix provides a mapping between the [EU’s AI Act](https://artificialintelligenceact.eu/) prose requirements and how they are shown to be fulfilled using CycloneDX ML-BOM as documented in specific sections of this guide.

 ### Summary of the EU AI Act